Tecnológico de Monterrey, Campus Santa Fe: History

-2006
+In March, 2003, the construction for the preparatory building began.

-The campus celebrated its fifth anniversary, having 3023 students, of which 1000 were high school students, 1482 undergrads and 372 graduate.
-The CCA Centro Comunitario de Aprendizaje or Communitary Learning Center, is currently under construction, and will provide the low-income community around the Santa Fe area a place to access computers and learning material.
+The campus celebrated its fifth anniversary, having 3023 students, of which 1000 were high school students, 1482 were undergrads and 372 were graduates.
+The CCA Centro Comunitario de Aprendizaje or Community Learning Center, is currently under construction, and will provide the low-income community around the Santa Fe area a place to access computers and learning material.

 Campus

-Tec de Monterrey Campus Santa Fe (Monterrey Institute of Technology, Santa Fe Campus) is located in the western edge of Mexico City in the area of Santa Fe which is probably the fastest growing business district in Mexico.
+Tec de Monterrey Campus Santa Fe (Monterrey Institute of Technology, Santa Fe Campus) is located in the western edge of Mexico City.
 Campus Santa Fe started operation in August 2001.
-Today it counts with over 3,600 students enrolled in High School, Undergraduate and Graduate Programs.
+Today it has over 3,600 students enrolled in High School, Undergraduate and Graduate Programs.
 Santa Fe Campus is located in a 13 hectare land (33 acres) it offers a wide range of sports, cultural and leisure facilities, such as a full size football field, basketball, tennis, and volleyball courts; a 1200 m2 cafeteria, several "snacks", two libraries, laboratories for science and engineering and computer labs.
 Free Parking and free transportation to and from most of the main areas of the city is offered to all students.
 Many cultural and athletic activities are offered free of charge to all the regular and international students.

-The campus is located in the most important business center in the city, that fact helps students to get employed by huge corporations as Ford, Nokia, Telcel and more.
 The campus is divided into three buildings for professional studies and a preparatory building with its own hall, green areas, library and snack bar.
 The professional area has 3 main halls, an auditorium, a library (one of the biggest libraries in Mexico's universities) and a bookstore, along with an information technologies center featuring 70 computers divided by the type of software installed: Business, Programming, Multimedia, Design.
 There is a Business center and a Gesell dome used for marketing studies.
 There are nine engineering laboratories: